 Deconstructed Buffalo Wings

-Two ways to deconstruct Buffalo Wings: [3] as a parfait (Hungry Girl) and as a chicken meatball topped with blue cheese (Carlos Andres Varela Photography).
+[5] Deconstructed Buffalo Wings as chicken meatballs topped with blue cheese (photo © Carlos Andres Varela Photography).

 • Deconstructed Caesar Salad